martinturuta/cs338-project/README.md

 # cs338project

 ### Overview

 This repo contains all the scripts for Group 11's CS338 project.
 The project focuses on building a stock (equity) exploration application that aids users in stock selection and analysis.

-Primary features include the ability to query price data for stock tickers, create a shortlist of selected tickers, view a side-by-side comparison of ticker metrics, and display time-series price charts.
+Primary functional features include the ability to create a user account with a login page, query public and private companies for given conditions with their respective information, create a shortlist of selected companies, and delete a created shortlist.

 Outlined below is the installation instructions for running the application on your local machine.